e-clearing-net/OCHP/OCHP.md

 :-------------|:-------------|:-------------
 Unknown       | n/a          | Operator can not reliably determine the current status.
 TTL is set to the time the next status update is expected, normally in near future.
 Available     | Available    | A new charging process can be started immediately.
 TTL is set to the near future, normally five minutes ahead.
 Available     | Reserved     | A new charging process can be started immediately but there is a reservation in the future.
 TTL is set to a date until when new charging processes may be started.
-Usually the status will change than to *Not Available--Reserved*.
+Usually the status will then change to *Not Available--Reserved*.
 Not Available | Charging     | Charging process ongoing, charge point occupied.
 No new charging process can be started.
 TTL is set to the expected end of the charging process.
 For example 20 minutes ahead for quick charging.
 Not Available | Blocked      | Parking spot occupied w/o ongoing charging process.
 This may be caused by a parked car that is not ambiguous to charge.
 TTL is set to a date in the near future.
 Not Available | Reserved     | Reserved for now or the near future, no new charging process may be started.
 TTL is set to the date the reservation will expire.
 Usually the status will change than to either *Not Available--Charging* or to *Available--Available* if the reservation was not used..
 Not Available | Out Of Order | Failure or other inoperability.
 TTL is set to the expected end of the failure if known.
 In case of longer service interruptions, the charge point status value should also be set to *Inoperative*, see  [ChargePointStatusType](#ChargePointStatusType).

+Furthermore, a PSO can send live status information for their parking spots towards the system.
+These will be evaluated according to the parkingId sent with individual EVSEs.
+The parking spot itself can have the same major live status as an EVSE: available, not available, unknown.

+In order to enable implementations to only resolve one set of status, the status of EVSE and parking spot are returned individually as well as combined.

 ##### Implementation